Ousiometrics: The essence of meaning aligns with a power-danger-structure framework instead of valence-arousal-dominance: Introduction

-\textbf{4.
-Limitations of factor analysis for a large number of categorical dimensions:}\\ While tables of factor analysis weightings can be exhaustively informative for small-scale studies, we will not be able to make much sense of point clouds of tens of thousands of unlabeled words in two or three dimensions.
-Here, we will show how a kind of automatically annotated histogram---an ousiogram---provides an instrument that will help us explore, describe, and support our assessments of the dimensions of essential meaning.
+While tables of factor analysis weightings can be exhaustively informative for small-scale studies, we will not be able to make much sense of point clouds of tens of thousands of unlabeled words in two or three dimensions.
+Here, we will show how a kind of automatically annotated histogram---an ousiogram---coupled with ranked word lists provides an instrument that will help us explore, describe, and support our assessments of the dimensions of essential meaning.